frankshearar/Home/Restore-errors-and-warnings.md

 #### Example
 ```
 Package 'NuGet.Versioning' was restored using 'portable-net45+win8' instead the project target framework 'netstandard1.5'.
-This may cause compatibility problems.
+This package may not be fully compatible with your project.
 ```

 ## Feed warnings